 Log Management is focused on infrastructure while SIEM is focused on security.
 Both aim at helping the company or organization to quickly solve any issues and restore its operations.

 Effective SIEM solutions rely on logs from all critical components of a company’s business and network.
 These often include firewall logs, Intrusion Detection Systems, and antivirus logs.
 Also, a SIEM solution can include logs from servers, like key application and database servers along with the active directory server and web server logs.
 And of course, in order to acquire the full picture of the security posture of the organization, a Network Traffic Analysis must be conducted.

 The effective SIEM today is in the cloud

 Let’s say that your company wants to install a Log Management or a SIEM platform.
 The on-premise solution has to offer some advantages but many drawbacks.
 Especially if this company belongs to the Small Medium Enterprise category, the cloud (or hybrid cloud) solution seems to be the best approach.
 The benefits of this solution are the increased efficiency and cost reduction, the scalability, and the flexibility that the cloud offers.
 Plus the fact that you will have to hire or to train the specialised personnel needed to operate the SIEM platform (globally there is a big lack of high-skilled personnel in cybersecurity).

 Logstail.com offers today a great Log Management platform with advanced features utilising the functionality of ELK Stack.
 Our vision is to give value to your log files and convert your data into actionable insights.
-The next big step for us is to offer you a cloud Security Information and Event Management platform.
-This new functionality will give our customers even more value from their data.
-We are working really hard to release it soon, but until then you can sign-up for a free demo in order to realize the power of Logstail.com Log Management platform.
+We are going to release a cloud Security Information and Event Management platform in order to give our customers even more value from their data, but until then you can sign-up for a free demo in order to realize the power of Logstail.com Log Management platform.